renikaul/R_workshopsREU/W1_Intro/W1_Slides/W1_PresentationAnia.md

 left: 40%

 **At the end of this workshop you should be able to...**
-- calculate summary statistics of a dataset
+- calculate descriptive and inferential statistics of a dataset
 - create a figure from data

 Today